 G. Personal Autonomy an Individual Rights: 2 / 16

 Freedom of movement is restricted in some cases.
 The government punishes activists and critics by limiting their ability to travel outside the country, and reform advocates are routinely stripped of their passports.
-Journalist and activist Iman al-Qahtani was banned from traveling abroad in July 2013 as a result of her writing on human rights issues.

 Women are not treated as equal members of society, and many laws discriminate against them.
 They are not permitted to drive cars or travel within or outside of the country without a male relative.
 According to interpretations of Sharia in Saudi Arabia, daughters generally receive half the inheritance awarded to their brothers, and the testimony of one man is equal to that of two women.
 Moreover, Saudi women seeking access to the courts must be represented by a male.
 The religious police enforce a strict policy of gender segregation and often harass women, using physical punishment to ensure that they meet conservative standards of dress in public.
-All sexual activity outside marriage, including homosexual acts, is criminalized, and the death penalty can be applied in certain circumstances.
+All sexual activity outside marriage, including same-sex activity, is criminalized, and the death penalty can be applied in certain circumstances.